Jeffrey Scott Savage: Middle grade fiction

 Savage originally decided to write middle grade fantasy after an idea kept him awake one night.
 After writing for five hours, he felt convinced that he could write for children.
 He has said that he enjoys writing for middle grade readers because "between the ages of 8-13, everything around you is magic."
 He wrote the middle-grade fantasy series FarWorld, comprising Water Keep (2008), Land Keep (2009), Air Keep (2013), and Fire Keep (2015).
 The series follows the fantastical adventures of Marcus, a boy in a wheelchair who dreams of a magical world that is actually a reality, and Kyja, a girl who can't perform magic like everyone else around her.
 Savage visited over 300 schools to promote Water Keep after its release.
 Sharon Haddock at Deseret News mentioned that Air Keep "requires suspension of reality" but was "fine for its audience."

-On December 26, 2012, Savage's first book in the Case File 13 series, entitled Zombie Kid, was released.
+On December 26, 2012, Savage's first book in the Case File 13 series, titled Zombie Kid, was released.
 The series follows a group of kids who love Halloween and all things spooky who encounter zombies, mad scientists, and curses.
 Kirkus Reviews wrote that the book was "the perfect balance between rib-tickling humor and bone-chilling adventure".
 Kirkus later called Zombie Kid's sequel, Making the Team (2013), "another thoroughly satisfying thrill ride."
 The Case File 13 series expanded to include Evil Twins (2014) and Curse of the Mummy's Uncle (2015).

 His idea for Fires of Invention originated from the mechanical dragon that appears in the musical Wicked.
 The novel follows two thirteen-year-old characters as they undertake a secret project to build a mechanical dragon in a town where creativity is against the law.
 It was a 2015 AML Award finalist in the middle grade novel category.
 Savage expanded Fires of Invention into his Mysteries of Cove series with Gears of Revolution (2016) and Embers of Destruction (2017).
 John Carlisle for the Deseret News called Gears of Revolution "an inspiring piece of literature for the middle-grade reader."
 Both Fires of Invention and Fire Keep (part of the Farworld series) were Whitney Award finalists in 2015.
 In 2020, Savage released The Lost Wonderland Diaries, a book about two kids who discover Lewis Carroll's long-forgotten diaries documenting his trip to Wonderland.

 Savage has visited multiple elementary schools, speaking to kids about the main themes of his books and story writing techniques.
 Of his school visits, Savage said that he usually leaves teachers with a creative writing exercise to use in the classroom.
 Savage has also participated in the Writing and Illustrating for Young Readers Workshop.